1truong9song9hiep8/journey-to-the-west/chapter-13.md

 Soon it was evening again.
 All kinds of incense were burned together with the various paper horses, images of the deities, and the prayer for the deliverance of the deceased.
 The Buddhist service was thus completed, and each person retired.
-We shall now tell you about the soul of Boqin‟s father, verily a ghost redeemed from perdition, who came to his own house and appeared to all the members of his family in a dream.
+We shall now tell you about the soul of Boqin"s father, verily a ghost redeemed from perdition, who came to his own house and appeared to all the members of his family in a dream.
 "It was difficult," he said, "for me to escape my bitter ordeals in the Region of Darkness, and for a long time I could not attain salvation.
-Fortunately, the holy monk‟s recitations have now expiated my sins.
+Fortunately, the holy monk"s recitations have now expiated my sins.
 King Yama has ordered someone to send me to the rich land of China, where I may assume my next incarnation in a noble family.
 All of you, therefore, must take care to thank the elder, and see that you are not negligent in any way.
 Now I leave you."
 So it is that